EmojiTwo/emojitwo/README.md

 - Our name (EmojiOne)
 - A link to our website
     - https://www.emojione.com
-- The title and a link to our Creative Commons license
+- The title and a link to the Creative Commons license
     - Creative Commons Attribution International 4.0 (CC-BY 4.0)
     - https://creativecommons.org/licenses/by/4.0/legalcode